KasRoudra2/PyPhisher/README.md

    - 20 templates will show an option to enable otp pages
  - *Saved*
    - An option to view all saved credentials just from PyPhisher.
 This credentials won't get deleted in PyPhisher update

+## Whats new in 1.9?
+ - *Loclx*
+   - Introducing a new port forwarding/tunneling service named localxpose or loclx.
+It is quite slower but still usable
+ - *Docker image*
+   - A docker image is published which can be pulled and run
+ - *PIP*
+   - This project is now also available in PIP

 ## Solution of common issues
  - Some secured browsers like Firefox can warn for '@' prefixed links.
 You should use pure links or custom link to avoid it